NathanaelGastelum/ToDo/Documentation.md

 Implement card view (list of todo cards)
 Add select and delete note functions to carditem (the individual card components)

-Implement selecting and deleting notes in App.js Implement displaying selected note
+Add prototype functions for selecting and deleting notes in App.js Implement displaying selected note in editor

+Implement updating, adding, and deleting notes in firebase

+Add ability to edit note titles

 ## Startup Guide
 npm start